When waiting is writhing and silence groans

 When Micah foresaw the new life that would come to God’s chastened people as a result of God’s faithfulness and their repentance, he urged, “Writhe in agony, Daughter Zion, like a woman in labor” (Micah 4:10).

 It may seem odd to pair a command to “be still and silent” with a command to “writhe in pain.”
-And yet, pregnancy always precedes labor: nine months of a damam-type stillness, an already-but-not-yet straining toward, yet waiting for.
+And yet, pregnancy always precedes labor: nine months of a damam-type stillness, an already-but-not-yet waiting for and straining toward.

 Even in labor, the stillness and the travail alternate, as the birth pangs come and go.